 - be patient and keep talking to employees and representatives – finding agreed solutions can take time

-If you can reach a compromise, it's more likely to be an option that everyone involved can support because they believe it's:
+If you can reach a compromise, it's more likely that everyone will support it because they'll believe it's:

 - been reached fairly and openly